IIDrGeekII/checkpoint_object_explorer/README.md

     5. Follow the prompts and enter any required inputs.

-    7. The program will execute the selected function and display the results.
+    7. The program will execute the selected function and provide the results.